eemeli/make-plural/packages/plurals/README.md

 //   zh: { cardinal: [ 'other' ], ordinal: [ 'other' ] },
 //   zu: { cardinal: [ 'one', 'other' ], ordinal: [ 'other' ] } }
 ```

-## Optimization and Tree Shaking

-The package file paths and exports are structured in a manner that should allow transparent usage in any module system.
-In particular, when importing as an ES6 module, tree shaking should be able drop all but the explicitly used functions from the output, provided that named rather than wildcard imports are used.